 Oatmeal Raisin Cookies With Cherries and Cranberries

-Oatmeal Raisin Cookies with a Holiday Twist
+Oatmeal Raisin Cookies: With a Holiday Twist

-Oatmeal raisin cookies are popular any time of the year.
+Oatmeal raisin cookies are popular at any time of the year.
 However, by adding dried cherries and cranberries to the recipe, you will have a special cookie to serve during Thanksgiving, Christmas, and other holidays your family observes.